ewanharris/playground/.github/ISSUE_TEMPLATE/issue_template.md

----
-name: Report a Bug
-about: Create a report to help us improve Titanium
----

 <!-- Please use the proper issue forms to file your issue.
 Issues opened not using forms could be missing critical information that will help your issue get fixed -->

 ### Describe the bug